Families Belong Together

 All students have the right to a free public K-12 education in this country regardless of their immigration status.
 NEA is actively engaged in numerous efforts to protect and advance that right and to ensure that all schools provide a welcoming and supportive environment to their entire school community.
 In recent months, many NEA members have been approached by students who are anxious about the termination of Deferred Action for Childhood Arrivals (DACA) and aggressive immigration enforcement.

-Here are some legal parameters for educators to consider in safely and effectively advocating for immigrant students’ rights:
+Read the full advisory for NEA members, on legal parameters for educators to consider in safely and effectively advocating for immigrant students’ rights.

 I am going to the border.
 Here’s why